 Your first semester is often the most defining semesters of them all.
 Every aspect of the institute is new, exciting and beckoning.
 There are orientations happening every week from, what appears to be, an endless list of institute organizations.
 Whether it’s sporting events, club weekenders, cultural club events or tech orientations – the possibilities seem endless, and they are!
 There’s something for everyone here, and if you overcome any initial hesitations, you simply cannot be bored.
 Each of these events will introduce you to so many new people – each sharing interests with you.
 Some of them will become your close friends.
-And one of these friends is going to be there for you and with you, when 4 semesters later, while writing an article, you have an existential crisis about how half your stay at IITM is over.
+And one of these friends is going to be there for you and with you, when 4 semesters later, while writing an article, you have an existential crisis about how more than half your stay at IITM is over.

-If there’s a piece of advice that you should pay attention to the most, it’s this:
+If there’s a piece of advice that you should pay attention to the most, it’s this –

 STEP OUT OF YOUR ROOM!

 Even though it’s hot – and humid – and staying in the room seems like the most appealing option, don’t.
 If there’s any case where the ‘fear of missing out’ is real, it’s all of your freshman semester.
 You’ll realize with time, that it’s important to have an outlet from academics.
 Some activity or extracurricular that gives you purpose.
 That could be anything!
 Were you a star high school debater?
-Well, now’s your time to give the insti oratory scene a run for its money.
+Well, now’s your time to give the insti oratory scene a run for their money.
 Or is your ace game in tennis to be reckoned with?
 The institute sports teams are always looking for talented freshies!
 Or would you like to get your hands dirty in tech?
 CFI is the place for you!